alinke/Droidalyzer/README.md

 5. Now from the same screen, add the three IOIO libraries and the facebook SDK.
 Your Eclipse screen should look like this:

 ![alt tag](http://droidalyzer.com/files/droidalyzer-eclipse-properaties.jpg)

+Hopefully if all went well, you shouldn't have any Eclipse errors at this point.